deepaksharma1992/Power-BI-Used-Textile-Analysis/README.md

 We chose HS 6310 due to:

-An 8% annual growth rate
+- An 8% annual growth rate

-A 4.9% global share held by India
+- 4.9% global share held by India

 📸 [Insert Line Chart Image - India's Export Trend for HS 6310]

 ✅ Step 3: Comparative Advantage Analysis (RCA)
 To measure competitiveness, we calculated the Revealed Comparative Advantage (RCA) for each country at the 4-digit level.

-Although China leads overall exports,

-Bangladesh has the highest RCA in HS 6310

-India has a moderate comparative advantage.
+Although China leads overall exports, Bangladesh has the highest RCA in HS 6310 India has a moderate comparative advantage.

 📸 [Insert RCA Comparison Chart]

 📊 RCA helped us understand not just volume, but efficiency and specialization of countries in exporting HS 6310.

 ✅ Step 4: Identifying Top Importing Countries

 We then focused on demand side — identifying top importers of HS 6310 globally.

-India (due to recycling industry) is the largest importer

-Followed by USA, Spain, and Germany
+India (due to recycling industry) is the largest importer Followed by USA, Spain, and Germany

 📸 [Insert Map or Chart - Top Importing Countries for HS 6310]